gsarm78/cs230Project/README.md

-# cs230Project
+# Stanford CS230 Project (Winter2020)
- CS230 Deep Learning course group project
+## Precipitation Nowcasting using Deep Learning techniques

- Nowcasting Precipitation based on radar images.
+ Project is attempting to nowcast precipitation based on radar images, using DL techniques.

  Please run the "nowcastingmodel.ipynb" using Google Colab